ugthefluffster/project_bank/README.md

-# project_bank
+# Project bank
-Simple ATM simulator using only python
+Simple ATM simulator using only python.
+To run:
+`py atm.py`